My Main Page with Links to My Other

 A splendid and well-organized argument, Real Choices

-explains what is wrong with our current winner-take-all
+explains the wrongs of our current winner-take-all

 voting system.
-Amy argues that the best alternative to our
+The best alternative to our

 representation (PR).

-In addition on some issues the two major
+On some issues, the two major

 parties share nearly identical views.
 On other issues only

-ignored.
-Democrats and Republicans win every election.
+Democrats and or Republicans win nearly every election.

-like getting second prize rather than punished.
+gets second prize rather than punished.
 Both parties

-make third parties--meaning in this case ordinary citizens--pay.
+make third parties--meaning, in this case, ordinary citizens--pay.

-Women and minority politicians are underrepresented, though
+Cognitively impaired elderly politicians dominate.
+Women are underrepresented, though

-though Amy is careful to point out that additional factors
+though Amy points out that additional factors

 cause low turnout.

-that in the minds of many voters the word issues has even come
+that in the minds of many voters the word issues

-to mean "themes" carried by buzzwords and slogans.
+means "themes" carried by buzzwords and slogans.

-When politicians are being extra-super vague, some voters
+When politicians are super vague, some voters

-would prefer that they merely be super vague.
+prefer they merely be vague.
 Steve Forbes,

 Casse writes, tried the single issue flat tax campaign in 1996.